 - the worker's sick, annual or long service leave entitlements are to be re-credited.

 The employer is liable for all reasonable expenses necessarily incurred by a worker as the result of an injury, including:

 - medical and other services, eg medical practitioners, hospital and rehabilitation services; and

 - travel to and from these services.

-A worker is to be advised of the status of a claim within 28 days (whether a decision has been made to accept, or not to accept, liability and if no decision has been made, the reasons why and the steps the employer will take before making a decision).
-The employer has 84 days in which to dispute liability.
-To dispute a claim both the worker and the service provider must be served with a written notice stating that the employer disputes liability.
+A worker is to be advised of the status of a claim within 28 days (whether a decision has been made to accept, or not to accept, liability for payment of an expense and if no decision has been made, the reasons why and the steps the employer will take before making a decision).
+The employer has 28 days in which to dispute liability of an expense.
+To dispute a claim for payment of an expense both the worker and the service provider must be served with a written notice stating that the employer disputes liability.
 The written notice to the worker must: